pioneer-io/documentation/docs/introduction.md

 This results in significantly less downtime and reduces the strain of incident management of your team.
 Pioneer is easy to use out-of-the-box, with no steep learning curve or extensive configuration required.

+Pioneer also provides the option of rolling out a new microservice to a specified percentage of users.
+Rolling out a new microservice to an increasing number of users enables you to test the microservice under different load conditions and only expose a subset of users to a potentially sub-standard user experience, if any issues occur.

 ## How does Pioneer work?

 **Summary diagram**